TheMarex/prosem/Niklaus/RandomWalk.md

 $n^{O(n)} \cdot n \cdot O(\log n)) \cdot |Q| \subset O(n^k)$ for a suitably chosen $k \in \mathbb{N}$.

-Now we need to see that this results in a poly bounded running time for a NTM.
+Now we need to see that this results in a poly-bounded running time for a NTM.
 Since we have an upper bound to the number of configurations, any cycle-free sequence of configuration that leads to a halting state is shorter than our bound.
 So a NTM only needs to iterate all configurations until a halting configuration is found, or the length of the sequence is longer than our bound.
-This can be done in polynominal running thus, $NL \subseteq P$.
+This can be done in polynomial running thus, $NL \subseteq P$.

 \end{proof}

-This proof is given for deterministic TM, since every non-deterministic TM can be transformted to an equivalent determinstic TM (with exponentially more states, but note that is still constant with regard to the input size).
+This proof is given for deterministic TM, since every non-deterministic TM can be transformed to an equivalent deterministic TM (with exponentially more states, but note that is still constant with regard to the input size).

-## Reducibilty and NL-completeness
+## Reducibility and NL-completeness

 In the case of $P = NP$ it has been proven valuable to search for certain "hard" problems that characterize the complexity class.
-Similary to the notion of *NP-Completeness*, that is certain problems that are at least as difficult as any other decision problem in that complexity class, we try to define *NL-Completeness*.
+Similarly to the notion of *NP-Completeness*, that is certain problems that are at least as difficult as any other decision problem in that complexity class, we try to define *NL-Completeness*.

-A common technique to show that a decision problem is NP-complete, is to use reductions, for example the *Polynominal-Time Many-One Reduction*.
-A decision problem $A$ is said to be *poly-time many-one reducible* to a decision problem $B$ if and only if there exists a function $f$ that can be computed in poly-time, for which the follwing requirement holds:
+A common technique to show that a decision problem is NP-complete, is to use reductions, for example the *Polynomial-Time Many-One Reduction*.
+A decision problem $A$ is said to be *poly-time many-one reducible* to a decision problem $B$ if and only if there exists a function $f$ that can be computed in poly-time, for which the following requirement holds:

 $w \in A \Leftrightarrow f(w) \in B$

 Naively applying the same technique here will not work, since the poly-time constraint on the function is much too loose.
 Since the transforming function has no log-space constraint, it could be used to solve all decision problems in $NL$ thus yielding a trivial reduction.

-So, for NL-Completeness we need to add a space constraint on the transformtion function:
+So, for NL-Completeness we need to add a space constraint on the transformation function:
 A decision problem $A$ is said to be *log reducible* to $B$ ($A \leq_{log} B$) if and only if there exists a function
-$f$ that can be computed using logarithmic-bounded space (and thus is also poly-time canstraint as we saw in the previous section) and satisfies the following requirement:
+$f$ that can be computed using logarithmic-bounded space (and thus is also poly-time constraint as we saw in the previous section) and satisfies the following requirement:

 $w \in A \Leftrightarrow f(w) \in B$